JomaMinoza/COVID-Analysis/README.md

 *This repository is still in progress.
 The details below are subject to constant changes*

 `COVID-Analysis.Rproj` - Used for RStudio to automatically set working directories and link this project to the repository.

+`filecheck.R` - A short R file used for checking files and folders.

 `datafunctions.R` - A file containing functions to be used for data extraction, cleaning, and filtering.